Discover more about the islands of the Caribbean. Find out more here

 St Lucian rum punch

-The Caribbean is famous for its incredible rums, which are exported all over the world.
+The Caribbean - and St Lucia - is famous for its incredible rums, which are exported all over the world.
 The sweet spirit is an important part of the cultural life of the islands.

 Each Caribbean Island tends to have a particular style of rum that can be guessed by the language spoken there.
 The English speaking islands and countries – including St Lucia – are known for darker rums with a fuller taste.